 Interested in learning how to play the piano?
 This video is the first in a series of lessons designed to help you do just that.
-We're even going to provide you with your first piano book.
 Print the MMF!
 All-in-One Beginner Piano Course, read through the introductory pages and complete the Color That Note! worksheets.
 When you're ready, start the video.

 Hi there, and congratulations on your decision to play the piano!

 This first lesson will teach you how to play the first piece in the MMF!
 All-In-One Beginner Piano Book, 'I Like Being Me'.

 Let's get started.
 The first thing we need to do is identify the numbers of our fingers: